tyler-le/RedditCompilations/README.md

 - Downloads top videos from specified subreddits.
 - Merges downloaded videos into a single compilation.
 - Stores batch upload details in a JSON file.
+- Adds the reddit title in each clip
 - Automatically increments episode numbers for tracking.
+- Upload schedule logic to post on the nearest day (if you select Monday, it will post next Monday)

 ## Requirements